 Memorable Manitobans: Niven Agnew (1828-1905)

 Born at Edinburgh, Scotland in 1828, son of John Agnew and Hume Turnbull, he came to Canada in 1833 and settled in Ontario, initially working as a farmer and later engaging in the insurance business.
 He was educated at Victoria College (Cobourg), graduating in 1858 with a medical degree from McGill University (Montreal).
-He practiced at Prince Albert, Ontario, then at Toronto, finally moving to Winnipeg where he specialized in diseases of the eye, ear, and throat.
+He practiced at Prince Albert (Ontario) then at Toronto, moving to Winnipeg in the 1870s where he specialized in diseases of the eye, ear, and throat.
+He served for a period as City Health Officer.
+In 1885, he moved to Brandon where he continued to practice medicine.

 He died at St. Paul, Minnesota on 1 March 1905.